Created in partnership with the Helpdesk on Business & Human Rights

 Helpful Resources

-- Ethical Trading Initiative, FOA & Worker Representation: A 5-step roadmap to implementing freedom of association, with Step 4 focusing on communication and remediation.
+• Ethical Trading Initiative, FOA & Worker Representation: 5-step roadmap to implementing freedom of association, with Step 4 focusing on communication and remediation.

-- SME Compass: The Practical Guide on Target Group-Oriented Communication helps to identify stakeholders and find suitable communication formats and channels.
+• SME Compass, Target group-oriented communication: This practical guide helps companies to identify their stakeholders and find suitable communication formats and channels.

 UNGP Requirements